 CF also can cause clubbing and low bone density.
 Clubbing is the widening and rounding of the tips of your fingers and toes.
 This sign develops late in CF because your lungs aren't moving enough oxygen into your bloodstream.

-Low bone density also tends to occur late in CF. It can lead to a bone-thinning disorder called osteoporosis (OS-te-o-po-RO-sis).
+Low bone density also tends to occur late in CF. It can lead to bone-thinning disorders called osteoporosis and osteopenia.

 Clinical trials are research studies that explore whether a medical strategy, treatment, or device is safe and effective for humans.
 To find clinical trials that are currently underway for Cystic Fibrosis, visit www.clinicaltrials.gov.